menu icon

 • Freezing: Freeze in an airtight container for up to 3 months.

-More wild mushroom recipes to try next
+More Polish mushroom recipes to try next

-• Polish Mushroom Soup
+• Polish mushroom croquettes

 • Sauerkraut with Mushrooms